michelhe/rustboyadvance-ng/README.md

 # Why is this project needed ?

 It's actually **not**.
-There are quite a lot of GBA emulators, and even some written in rust.
+There are quite a lot of GBA emulators, ~~and even some written in rust~~.
+Actually, I couldn't find any game capable emulators written in rust.

 I'm only doing this as a side project intended for learning rust.